zedd-08/ut-SOAcil/Notification-Service/README.md

 # Notification Service

-This is an asynchronous service, that handles sending notifications to a user and reading a logged in user's notifications.
-As sending and accessing a user's notification should have authentication based access, this service communicates synchronously to the **Authentication service**.
+This is an asynchronous service, that is subscribed to a *message queue* representing notifications pushed by other services.
+It saves the notification sent to the user and handles reading a logged-in user's notifications.
+As accessing a user's notification should have authentication based access, this service communicates synchronously to the **Authentication service**.

 This service is used by the User service and Post service to send notifications asynchronously on adding another user as friend or liking a post.